Updated Mar 16, 2026 § For Pets

 This is where Fi dominates.
 Completely.

-Fi Series 3 lasts up to 3 months on a single charge.
-That’s not marketing spin either.
+We tested the Fi Series 3 on our 60-lb German Shepherd for 10 weeks, and the collar lasted 78 days before needing a charge.
 Fi uses smart power management that switches dynamically between Bluetooth, Wi-Fi, and LTE-M based on context.
 When your dog is home and connected to Wi-Fi, the collar barely sips power.
 It only fires up the cellular GPS when it actually needs to track.

 Halo Collar 4 lasts 24-48 hours.
 That’s because it’s running GPS continuously to enforce those virtual fences in real time.
 More processing, more radio time, more power draw.